 - You could rely on public transportation, catching the RER train C direction Versailles Château Rive Gauche from any of these Paris city centre stops: Musée d’Orsay, Invalides, Gare du Pont de l’Alma or Champs de Mars Tour Eiffel.
 From there, it’s a 10 minute walk to the Palace.
 Admission tickets to the Versailles Night Fountains show can be found on the official Versailles site.

 - The only tour that offers both round-trip transportation and a special admission ticket to this evening event is the Royal Evening at Versailles Night-time Fountain Extravaganza.

 Important: There are other shows during the day (Musical Fountains and Musical Gardens shows).
 So really make sure to book the correct ticket for the Night Fountains Show and not just any Viator or GetYourGuide “show included” ticket in order to avoid disappointment.
-Even the popular Paris passes that include entrance to Versailles – the Paris Museum Pass and therefore also in the The Paris Pass and the GoCity Paris All-Inclusive Pass do not include access to the Musical Fountains and Musical Gardens.
+Even the popular Paris passes that include entrance to Versailles – the Paris Museum Pass and therefore also in the The Paris Pass and the GoCity Paris All-Inclusive Pass – do not include access to the Musical Fountains and Musical Gardens.

 Watch the fireworks at Disneyland Paris

 For the most magical Paris by night experience, head to Disneyland Paris.
 And while it may not compare to Orlando in terms of size, the European version is super cozy and enchanting in its own way.
 Two parks make up EuroDisney in Paris: the Disneyland Park and the Walt Disney Studios Park.
 The fireworks display and light show take place every night at 09:30 p.m.

 Here’s how to get to Disneyland from the center of Paris: